Karlis-Baltputnis/independent-aggregator-day-ahead-market/README.md

 The workflow was last validated on 2024-02-01 using MATLAB R2021a.

-After manuscript acceptance, the repository will be archived and registered on Zenodo.
+<ins>After manuscript acceptance, the repository will be archived and registered on Zenodo.</ins>